zitabou/EZShop/Deliverables/DesignDocument.md

 'MISSINGFUNCTION
-PaymentView -> Shop: computeCashQuantity() 'receveCashPayment includes the recording of the payment and the computation of the change Shop -> Shop: receiveCashPayment(ticketnumber, cash) Shop --> Shop: return Change
+PaymentView -> Shop: computeCashQuantity() 'receveCashPayment includes the recording of the payment and the computation of the change Shop -> Shop: receiveCashPayment(transactioNumber, cash) Shop --> Shop: return Change
 Shop --> PaymentView: Update View